Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture up to one-third of the total.
+One urinal counts as one fixture, to a maximum of one-third the required total.

 Large-Crew Step